-In light of the fact that the Palestinian economy is significantly dependent on the Israeli economy and not the other way around, we chose to assess -- through the selected indicators -- the level of integration of the Palestinian economy into the Israeli economy and not the other way around.
-That is, the indicators were calculated so that the measurement is made on each issue in relation to the Palestinian economy.
-For example, the volume of imports or exports between the regions is measured in relation to the total Palestinian exports or imports.
+Since the Palestinian economy is significantly dependent on the Israeli economy but not the other way around, I assessed the level of integration of the Palestinian economy with the Israeli economy through the selected indicators.
+This is to say that the indicators were calculated to measure each aspect in relation to the Palestinian economy alone: For example, the volume of imports or exports between the regions is measured in relation to the total Palestinian exports or imports.

-Data limitations, missing data treatment and data coverage

-The indicators in each dimension were chosen so as to represent significant activities and the state of integration that take place between the regions, and adequately represents the dimension to which they belong.
-Of course, there are other relevant indicators, but it was not possible to find reliable data for them.
-It is important to note that the frequency of all indicators is on an annual basis.
-But each indicator has a different time which necessitated creation of a number of integration indices.
-Indicators were included, only where reliable data was available for most of years of coverage.
-In a few cases where data was missing, we used the most similar datasets or an average of the adjacent years.
-Table 1 below summarizes the dimensions and relevant indicators and details of data sources and years covered:
+The indicators were chosen to adequately represent assessments of significant activities and the degree of integration between the regions.
+Other relevant indicators could have been used, but the data for them were insufficiently reliable over the whole period.
+Each indicator was calculated on an annual basis, but each had a different timeframe, something which necessitated the creation of a number of integration indices.
+In a few cases where some data were missing, I used the most similar datasets available or an average of the adjacent years.
+Table 1 summarizes the dimensions, relevant indicators, data sources, and years covered:

 Table 1: Dimensions and indicators